Forced marriage: Sweden

-In July 2016, an Afghani man in Sweden was sentenced to 4 years in prison for forcing his daughter to marry someone in Afghanistan in the first Swedish conviction.
-He was also convicted for sexually molesting her Swedish boyfriend, assault, threats, robbery, blackmailing, and false imprisonment.
+In July 2016, an Afghan man in Sweden was sentenced to 4 years in prison for forcing his daughter to marry someone in Afghanistan in the first Swedish conviction.
+He was also convicted for assault, threats, robbery, blackmailing, false imprisonment, and sexually molesting his daughter's Swedish boyfriend.

-In January 2019, the maternal uncle and aunt of a 16-year-old girl of an Iraqi family were sentenced to 21 months in jail and to pay 12500 euro in damages for forced marriage.
+In January 2019, the maternal uncle and aunt of a 16-year-old girl of an Iraqi family were sentenced to 21 months in jail and had to pay €12500 in damages for forced marriage.
 In December 2016, her family discovered that the girl was dating a boy, and the family decided to marry her off to a cousin without her knowledge.
 Under the false pretense that her grandmother was mortally ill, the girl, her mother, aunt, and uncle travelled to Iraq where all but the girl had return tickets.
 In Iraq, the grandmother proved to be in good health, and the girl was to marry her cousin.
-Despite having no contacts in Iraq, and the mobile phone had been taken from her, she managed to return to Sweden eight months later.
+Despite having no contacts in Iraq, and having her mobile phone taken from her, she managed to return to Sweden eight months later.

 Other

-Although forced marriage in Europe is most often associated with the immigrant population, it is also present among some local populations, especially among the Roma communities in Eastern Europe.
+Although forced marriage in Europe is predominately found within the immigrant population, it is also present among some local populations, especially among the Roma communities in Eastern Europe.

 The British Forced marriage consultation, published in 2011, found forcing someone to marry to be a distinct criminal offence in Austria, Belgium, Turkey, Denmark, Norway, and Germany.
 In 2014, it became a distinct criminal offence in England and Wales.

 The Council of Europe Convention on preventing and combating violence against women and domestic violence defines and criminalizes forced marriage, as well as other forms of violence against women.
 The Convention came into force on 1 August 2014.